lrspeiser/sigmagravity/README.md

 \mathbf{g}_{\rm eff}(\mathbf{x}) = \mathbf{g}_{\rm bar}(\mathbf{x})\,\left[1 + \frac{\delta\mathbf{g}_q(\mathbf{x})}{\lvert\mathbf{g}_{\rm bar}(\mathbf{x})\rvert}\right] \equiv \mathbf{g}_{\rm bar}(\mathbf{x})\,[1+\mathcal{K}(\mathbf{x})]
 $$

-so the Σ‑kernel $\mathcal{K}$ is the normalized, net effect of all quantum gravitational paths beyond the classical one.
+so the Σ‑kernel $\mathcal{K}$ is defined operationally as the normalized, net effect of near-stationary families around the classical field. **We do not map $\ln\det\hat{M}$ into a potential; instead we use this factorization as qualitative support for a multiplicative, curl-free correction in axisymmetry.**

 ---